Best saddle for trail riding? It depends!

 Wintec Pro HART Endurance Saddle

 This endurance-style saddle comes in black.
 It is 41 pounds and is made of synthetic material.
-This saddle was built to keep the horse and rider comfortable for hours on tough rides.
+This saddle was built to keep the horse and rider comfortable for hours on challenging rides.

 - Interchangeable gullet system